Seteeri/Particle/README.md

 to imagine if MacOS had been open-source, the computing world might be very different today...).

-Systemd has effectively rewritten the Linux userland, which depending on your interpretation, now provides a unified userland, which may be deemed most appropriate for servers and sysadmins.
-However, I believe for the desktop user and developers, it does not provide an appropriate interface, as it still relies on C and shell scripts through ini files, which is essentially a scripting analogue to C and a way to manage C processes/programs.

 My personal dream would be to have a consistent computing experience between a desktop/workstation, laptop/tablet and smartphone/PDA where information or objects can easily flow between devices, i.e. convergence.
 This is one step